Sedlacek-Solutions/SwiftUI-Symbols/README.md

 - Repeating string literals for symbol names, which can lead to typos
 - No compile-time validation of symbol names

-SwiftUI-Symbols solves these issues by providing:
+SwiftUI-SFSymbols solves these issues by providing:
 - Type-safe symbol names with compile-time validation
 - Convenience initializers for SwiftUI views that accept SF Symbols